dolfies/discord-class-commands/docs/api.rst

 .. note::

-    This class is not the same as discord.py's `Command` class.
+    This class is not the same as discord.py's :class:`discord.app_commands.Command`.

 SlashCommand
 ~~~~~~~~~~~~~